Using Swiss AI and drones to count African wildlife

 The Kuzikus Wildlife Reserveexternal link in Namibia served as the test site for the Swiss project, and student researchers flew drones overhead to photograph the entire reserve in 2014 and 2015.
 The drones collected about 150 photos per square kilometre; the next step was sorting the images featuring animals like oryx, kudu and zebra.

-“Crowdsourcing really allowed us to get started with the AI work,” says Tuia, explaining how students at the Qatar Computing Research Institute provided the groundwork to help the computers identify everything that looked like a large animal.
+“Crowdsourcing really allowed us to get started with the AI work,” says Tuia, explaining how the MicroMappersexternal link team at the Qatar Computing Research Institute provided a platform that allowed volunteers to look into the images and gather the data necessary to help the computers identify everything that looked like a large animal.

 This initial phase of elimination and sorting was the longest and most painstaking.
 Now, with a high level of accuracy, an algorithm can flag images containing animals and discard those without.